Documentation

 Overview

-Shark WebAuthn .NET library provides a server-side implementation of the WebAuthn standard, enabling secure passwordless and multi-factor authentication (MFA) for web applications.
-It supports key WebAuthn operations – credential registration and authentication – ensuring compliance with the WebAuthn Level 2 specification (Web Authentication: An API for accessing Public Key Credentials Level 2).
-Shark WebAuthn is written in .NET 8, making it suitable for modern ASP.NET Core applications and environments.
+Shark WebAuthn is a .NET library that provides a server-side implementation of the WebAuthn standard, enabling secure passwordless and multi-factor authentication (MFA) for web applications.
+It supports key WebAuthn operations, such as public key credential registration and authentication, ensuring compliance with the WebAuthn Level 2 specification.

 To begin integrating Shark WebAuthn into your ASP.NET Core application, add the following NuGet packages to your project: